Unless otherwise stated, the following statistics of IOM Slovakia were updated on 31 December 2020.

 The Integration of Migrants

-MIC provided its clients with 49,802 personal, e-mail or phone consultations in the principal areas of life in Slovakia, such as residence permit, family, employment, entrepreneurship, education, citizenship, etc.
+MIC provided its beneficiaries with 63,358 personal, e-mail or phone consultations in the principal areas of life in Slovakia, such as residence permit, employment, family, entrepreneurship, education, citizenship, etc.

 Since 2006, MIC has published 9 multilingual information brochures and 16 Residence Fact Sheets, which help foreigners to navigate in the basic areas of foreigners' life in the Slovak Republic, such as residence permit, family, employment, entrepreneurship, education, citizenship, etc.